-Stolen liquor from Buster’s was sold out of South Memphis Apartment, police say
+Stolen liquor from Buster’s was sold out of South Memphis apartment, police say

 They said people at the apartment admitted to selling the liquor and helped them identify some of the suspects.

-In early August, fourteen men broke into Buster’s Liquor on South Highland, stole $10,000 worth of liquor, and caused about $1,000 worth of damage.
+In early August, 14 men broke into Buster’s Liquor on South Highland, stole $10,000 worth of liquor, and caused about $1,000 worth of damage.

 Several vehicles, including a black Infiniti G37, were caught on camera fleeing the scene.
 Police believed the same group was responsible for at least 40 other similar liquor store robberies around the city.